geniusdibya/pepipost-php/pepipost-sdk-php/windows-installation-2.md

-# SDK on windows with IDE
+# Bulding SDK on windows/linux with IDE

 Installing SDK on windows Server with Integrated Development Enviroment(IDE)